 Short on funds?
 Take a month off from your loan payment.

 Sometimes big bills have a way of piling up all at once.
-If back-to-school shopping has your budget under a little stress, consider using Veridian's Delay-a-Pay* service.
+If your budget is under a little stress, consider using Veridian's Delay-a-Pay* service.

-With Delay-a-Pay, you can press pause on an eligible loan, postponing your payment.
-We'll extend the term of your loan by a month each time, and you use can the service twice a year, as long as the months aren't consecutive.
+With Delay-a-Pay, you can press pause on an eligible loan to postpone your payment.
+We'll extend the term of your loan by a month each time, and interest will continue to accrue.
+You use can the service twice a year per loan, as long as the months aren't consecutive.
 Delay-a-Pay costs $30 each time you use it on:

 To qualify for Delay-a-Pay, all loans and accounts with Veridian must be current and up to date.
 Loans that are past due are not eligible.
 Any borrower on the loan can delay the loan payment.